JanssenProject/jans/docs/casa/plugins/cert-authn.md

     1. Build the certificate chain file: `cat .step/certs/root_ca.crt .step/certs/intermediate_ca.crt > chain.pem`

-    1. Create a private key and a certificate for `cn=Joe` (subject of the cert): `step certificate create Joe joe.crt joe.key --ca ~/.step/certs/intermediate_ca.crt --ca-key ~/.step/secrets/intermediate_ca_key --ca-password-file capwd`.
+    1. Create a private key and a certificate for `cn=Joe` (subject of the cert): `step certificate create Joe joe.crt joe.key --ca ~/.step/certs/intermediate_ca.crt --ca-key ~/.step/secrets/intermediate_ca_key --ca-password-file capwd --not-after=720h`.
 This command will create a certificate signed with the intermediate certificate

     1. Inspect the created cert: `step certificate inspect joe.crt`.
-Note the expiration is of one day and that "Client authentication" is explicitly part of the extended key usages
+Note the expiration is of 30 days and that "Client authentication" is explicitly part of the extended key usages

     1. Package Joe's certificate and key into a `p12` file: `step certificate p12 joe.p12 joe.crt joe.key`.
 You will be prompted two passwords: one for the `p12` file itself, and the password previously used to encrypt the private key of the user certificate